 DBPR Online Services

 The Division encourages elevator license holders to create a DBPR account to manage their license.
-New licensees should begin by applying online when possible, most elevator applications are available though our online services (Apply Now).
-With an account owners can perform routine license maintenance through our website, including renewals, payments, mailing address updates, duplicate licenses and new applications.
+New licensees should begin by applying online when possible, most elevator applications are available through our online services (Apply Now).
+With an account owners can perform routine license maintenance through our website, including renewals, renewal invoices, payments, mailing address updates, duplicate licenses and new applications.
 An account also enables electronic payments via our DBPR mobile app available from the Apple App Store or Google Play.
 Go to My Account and set up your account now.
 You can find a Continuing Education Course here.

 Online Accounts – Video Help